Tuli cattle

-Tuli is the name of a beef cattle breed that originated from Zimbabwe.
+Tuli is a beef cattle breed that originated from Zimbabwe.
 It is a form of Sanga cattle closely related to the Tswana breed from Botswana.
 Tuli cattle have a small thoraco-cervical hump and are uni-coloured: yellow, golden-brown or red.
 It has been exported to Argentina, Mexico and the United States.
 In South Africa a composite of Tuli and Limousin cattle has recently been developed, named Tulim cattle.
 When Australia decided to import the breed, it used embryo transfer in order to limit the possible transfer of African cattle diseases and parasites.